gorkemokten/jmeterapitest/README.md

 # jmeterapitest
-RESTAPI Test for Comparing Weather Conditions for The Two Cities. fads
+THIS RESTAPI Test for Comparing Weather Conditions for The Two Cities.